top of page

 Amtrak Hiawatha Ridership

-While there have been no major changes to service since the route frequency was increased to the current seven trips per day in 2003, growth in ridership has likely been due to a variety of external factors, including the strength of the economy, which has increased both business and personal travel between the Milwaukee and Chicago areas.
+While there have been no major changes to service since the route frequency was increased to the current seven round-trips per day in 2003, growth in ridership through 2019 likely was due to a variety of external factors, including the strength of the economy, which has increased both business and personal travel between the Milwaukee and Chicago areas.

 An effort to expand frequency on the route from 7 to 10 trips per day is currently underway.